Eurobar vs Krowne – Shocking News!

 FAST AND ACCURATE INSTALATIONS WITH KROWNE’S LONG MODULAR BAR DIE SECTIONS!

 Each bar equipment layout consists of modular bar die assemblies up to 7’ in length.
 The completed assemblies contain several pieces of bar equipment.
-My hands-down favorite modular bar die is the KMB manufactured by Krowne Metal.
+My hands-down favorite modular bar die is the KMB manufactured by Krowne.
 Because of the inherent length of the modular bar die, many bars designed with the Krowne KMB are delivered to the customer in just several pieces.
 And because the equipment doesn’t require legs and the mechanicals are installed within the bar base itself, housekeeping is a breeze with the Krowne KMB!
 The KMB has numerous intrinsic benefits, which I’ll discuss later in this article.

 DOWNLOADABLE